-Omega 3 anti-inflammatory fats can be found in oily fish (salmon, mackerel), flaxseeds, chia seeds, hemp seeds and walnuts.
-They stimulate the vagus nerve and have been shown to reduce resting heart rates and increase heart rate variability (24).
+If you don’t want to buy pre activated ones, you can Activate Nuts and Seeds easily at home.
+Omega 3 fats stimulate the vagus nerve and have been shown to reduce resting heart rates and increase heart rate variability (24).

 Fermented foods include:-

 - Sauerkraut (UK Link/US Link), or make your own at home using this Fermented Red Cabbage Sauerkraut Recipe

 - Water kefir

 - Coconut milk kefir

 Contact Me & Follow Me On Social Media

 I hope this post was helpful.
 If you try these exercises I would love to know how you found them.
 Leave me a comment below.
 For more information and exercises like these to improve health and manage chronic illness, follow me on social media on Instagram, Facebook, Twitter, Pinterest and Youtube.